 There are a large number of tests to check for inter-version and inter-locale consistencies.
-The simplest way of running them is to run in the root directory.
+The simplest way of running them is to run python setup.py test in the root directory.
 The tests require pytest.
 In order to check all supported Python versions (currently 2.4 - 2.7), I use tox.